 CWRU faculty can partner with the Baker-Nord Center to offer general courses in the Humanities (HUMN).
 To qualify for HUMN status, the courses must be experiential, methodologically interdisciplinary, and designed explicitly to supplement the hundreds of topical courses offered each semester through CWRU’s humanities departments and programs.

-The Baker-Nord Center periodically offers classes under the Humanities (HUMN) listing.
-These offerings are designed to supplement and support the hundreds of courses offered each semester by CWRU’s humanities departments and interdisciplinary programs.
-For additional information on each semester’s schedule and course prerequisites, please consult the Bulletin and the Student Information System (SIS).
+Below are a sampling of recent HUMN courses.
+For additional information on each semester’s course schedule and prerequisites, please consult the Bulletin and the Student Information System (SIS).

-HUMN-101: The Humanities Colloquium
+HUMN-101: The Humanities Colloquium (1 credit)

-HUMN-201: The Public Humanities
+HUMN-201: The Public Humanities (4 credits)

-HUMN-305 / 405: Coding for the Humanites
+HUMN-305 / 405: Coding for the Humanities (3 credits)

-This hyprid classroom provides an entry-level introduction to coding for the humanities.
+This hybrid classroom provides an entry-level introduction to coding for the humanities.
 It is focused on the digital humanities concepts and skills researchers in fields like History, Religious Studies, and English use everyday, including: coding (Python), natural language processing (NLP), and machine learning.
 The course is essential for students designing new research projects as well as for those who would like to apply their humanities skills to careers where familiarity with basic coding is advantageous.

 This course is designed to give CWRU graduate students in the humanities, arts, and humanistic social sciences an introduction to teaching careers at community colleges.
 Topics will include: student and faculty life; course design and assessment; online, hybrid, and dual-enrollment teaching; community engagement; and research, tenure, and career paths.